vijishmadhavan/PARSE-CLIP/README.md

 ## Limitations

-- It Can have issues with huge datasets.
+- It might struggle with huge datasets.

 ## Acknowledgements